 Myth No. 11: Mesothelioma Is Untreatable and Always Has a Poor Prognosis

 While mesothelioma is aggressive, the prognosis isn’t always discouraging.
+The average prognosis for mesothelioma is 1-2 years.
+If patients have surgery, they may have a prognosis of around three years, or more.
 Depending on the type of the disease and stage, some patients live up to five years following their diagnosis.
-Early detection usually leads to a longer life expectancy — because the tumors are more likely to be removed when the cancer has yet to spread far from the point of origin.
+Early detection usually leads to a longer life expectancy — because the tumors are more likely to be removed with surgery when the cancer has yet to spread far.

 Myth No. 12: Mesothelioma Lawsuits Are Expensive for the Patient or Patient’s Family

 The top national mesothelioma law firms work on a contingency basis, meaning they only receive a percentage of the payout at the end.
 If there is no payout, then the firm receives nothing.
-Therefore, neither the patient (in personal injury lawsuits) nor the patient’s surviving loved ones (in wrongful death cases) need to dip into savings or incur massive debt to take legal action.
+The patient isn’t responsible for any costs, either.
+It’s a no-risk situation.
+Therefore, neither the patient (in personal injury lawsuits) nor the patient’s surviving loved ones (in wrongful death mesothelioma lawsuits) need to dip into savings or take on massive debt to take legal action.

 Myth No. 13: Mesothelioma Compensation Requires a Stressful Legal Battle